 - 1 Tbsp. extra virgin olive oil, plus extra

-- 2 lemons, juiced, and extra
+- 2 lemons, juiced, and 1 extra lemon for serving

 - ¼ tsp. garlic powder